Privacy Sandbox

-The Privacy Sandbox is an initiative led by Google to create web standards for websites to access user information without compromising privacy.
-Its core purpose is to facilitate online advertising without the use of third-party cookies.
-The initiative includes Federated Learning of Cohorts as well as other proposed technologies, many of which have bird-themed names.
-It was announced in August 2019.
+The Privacy Sandbox was an initiative led by Google to create web standards for websites to access user information without compromising privacy.
+Its core purpose was to facilitate online advertising by sharing a subset of user private information without the use of third-party cookies.
+The initiative included a number of proposals, many of these proposals had bird-themed names which were changed once the corresponding feature reached general availability.
+The technology include Topics API (formerly Federated Learning of Cohorts or FLoC), Protected Audience, Attribution Reporting, Private Aggregation, Shared Storage and Fenced Frames as well as other proposed technologies like IP Protection, Related Website Sets, CHIPS, and Bounce Tracking Mitigation.
+The project was announced in August 2019.

+On September 7, 2023, Google announced general availability of Privacy Sandbox APIs, naming explicitly Topics, Protected Audience, Attribution Reporting, Private Aggregation, Shared Storage and Fenced Frames, meaning these features were enabled for more than half of Google Chrome users.
+Privacy Sandbox features were also made available on Android around the same time.

-The initiative has been described as anti-competitive and has generated an antitrust response.
+The initiative has been described as anti-competitive and has generated an antitrust response due to concerns that the introduced proposals limit tracking through traditional methods and pushes advertisers to use Google as a middleman in order to show advertisements.

-Privacy Sandbox will also be available on Android.
+In April 2025, Google officially discontinued its Privacy Sandbox initiative.
+The company confirmed it would no longer proceed with plans to remove third-party cookies from Chrome, opting to maintain existing cookie controls without introducing a new standalone consent prompt.
+The Privacy Sandbox APIs are being retired due to limited adoption and continued regulatory pressure.
+Google's official Privacy Sandbox status page lists several technologies as "scheduled for phase-out".

 Model

-Proposals in the Privacy Sandbox are based on advertising through cohorts rather than to individuals.
+Proposals in the Privacy Sandbox follow the idea of k-anonymity and are based on advertising to groups of people called cohorts instead of tracking individuals.
 They generally place the web browser in control of the user's privacy, moving some of the data collection and processing that facilitates advertising onto the user's device itself.
 There are three focuses within the Privacy Sandbox initiative: replacing the functionality of cross-site tracking, removing third-party cookies, and mitigating the risk of device fingerprinting.

 Proposals

 In January 2020, Google invited advertising technology companies to join the Improving Web Advertising Business Group (IWABG) of the World Wide Web Consortium (W3C) as a way to participate in the proposal process for the Privacy Sandbox.
-The IWABG is chaired by Wendy Seltzer.
-The W3C is a consensus-building organization and would not prevent Google from deploying technology without consensus.

-Each proposal within the Privacy Sandbox initiative would perform one of the functions of targeted advertising that is currently done through cookies.

-Federated Learning of Cohorts (FLoC)/Topics API

-The Federated Learning of Cohorts algorithm analyzes users' online activity within the browser, and generates a "cohort ID" using the SimHash algorithm to group a given user with other users who access similar content.
-Unlike other Privacy Sandbox proposals which replace existing functions of cookies, FLoC proposes a new mechanism for targeted advertising.
-The FLoC proposal has been criticized by privacy advocates, data ethics researchers, and others.
-All major browsers based on Chromium pledged to remove FLoC.
-Google ended development of FLoC and proposed Topics API as a replacement.
-Topics API, which transfers information about user interests from one site to another, has been criticized by web publishers for enabling user tracking often at the detriment to publishers with unique content.

-Proposals for serving advertisements

-TURTLEDOVE

-TURTLEDOVE, which stands for "Two Uncorrelated Requests, Then Locally-Executed Decision On Victory", is a framework proposed by Google to serve ads through the browser.

-Fledge

-FLEDGE, which stands for "First Locally-Executed Decision over Groups Experiment", is a proposal that enables the targeting of interested audiences, including through retargeting.
-It allows vendors selected for advertising to take an advertiser’s website data and to place users in interest groups specifically defined for a given advertiser, meaning that users can see tailored ads, with no infringement on their privacy.